OARnet: History

 A member-organization of the Ohio Technology Consortium, the technology and information division of the Ohio Board of Regents (now the Ohio Department of Higher Education), OARnet was created by the Ohio General Assembly in 1987 to provide Ohio researchers with network connectivity to the resources of the Ohio Supercomputer Center (OSC).
 It was recognized at the time that the network would serve a much broader audience, so when a network name was selected in early 1988, OARnet was chosen to emphasize the many uses of the network.

-The initial plan (1987) was to make use of a number of existing Bitnet and CCnet (regional DECnet network) connections to get started.
+The initial plan (1987) was to make use of a number of existing BITNET and CCnet (regional DECnet network) connections to get started.
 Three network (compatible) protocols were used, NJE, DECnet, and TCP/IP.
 The first OARnet-funded line was installed between Case Western Reserve University and John Carroll University in June 1987.
 Many subsequent lines at 9.6 kbit/s, 56 kbit/s, and T1 (1.544 Mbit/s) were installed with the aid of an Ohio Department of Administrative Services contract with Litel Corp.
 Internet (then NSFNET) connections were obtained in the spring of 1988.
 The non-TCP/IP protocols were soon phased out, and a process of upgrading connections took place regularly.

 In 1991, it was decided that OARnet would accept commercial business, at appropriate rates, for Internet connection services.
 Thus OARnet became one of the first Internet service providers (ISPs) in Ohio.
 After commercial ISPs entered the business extensively, OARnet stopped seeking new commercial accounts.

-A very large increase in backbone capacity occurred (planning 2000-02, installation 2003-04) when it became possible to lease optical fiber lines themselves ("dark fiber").
+A very large increase in backbone capacity occurred (planning 2000–02, installation 2003–04) when it became possible to lease optical fiber lines themselves ("dark fiber").
 A new network backbone of 1,850 miles was installed at much higher capacity, and the eTech Ohio Commission and the Ohio Department of Education joined in funding and using OARnet.
 The fiber-optic backbone was launched in November 2004.

 In 2006, OARnet provided one of the first networks for delivery of live TV via Internet Protocol, known today as IPTV.
 OARnet served as the backbone for Ohio News Network to transmit Miami Redhawks hockey.
 The team finished the 2008-2009 season at the Frozen Four with a 4-3 OT loss to Boston University in the championship.
-It was one of the first live sports transmission delivery over IPTV in the US.
+It was one of the first live sports transmission deliveries over IPTV in the US.

 Another sharp jump in capacity occurred in 2012, when the State of Ohio funded an upgrade of the OARnet backbone to 100 Gigabits per second.
 Today, more than 1,500 miles of Ohio’s network backbone runs at an ultra-fast 100 Gbit/s, which was recognized by ComputerWorld in the Emerging Technology category of their 2013 Computerworld Honors Laureates program.
-In Nov.
-2012, Case Western Reserve University became the first member institution to connect at 100 Gbit/s to the OARnet backbone.
+In November 2012, Case Western Reserve University became the first member institution to connect at 100 Gbit/s to the OARnet backbone.